 Reader Jessica Dahl puts it this way: “Clean house; meals planned and shopped for; a mani/pedi without other errands to run or guilt attached; quiet time with coffee and a book.”

 10. The simple things

 P.S.
 If you’re thinking, “What about the dads?” we hear you.
 We acknowledge they surely deserve sleep, free time and pampering too.
-Or maybe a more tangible gift like one from this list.
-Either way, it’s definitely a two-way street.
+Or maybe a more tangible gift like one from this Valentine’s list for dads.
+Either way, it’s a two-way street.
 This list was by moms about what moms want.
-But if you have a great suggestion for mom or dad to add, tell us in the comments!
+But if you have a great suggestion for what dads and moms really want for Valentine’s Day, tell us in the comments!